sumo300/tfdash/README.md

 # Prerequisites

 ## Visual Studio Command Prompt
-The [Visual Studio Command Prompt][2] "automatically sets the environment variables that enable you to easily use .NET Framework tools."
+The [Visual Studio Command Prompt][2] automatically sets the environment variables that enable you to easily use .NET Framework tools."
 We need `tf.exe` on your `PATH`.
 You _may_ use the [PowerShell Community Extensions][4], add this to your profile

 ```powershell
 Import-VisualStudioVars